2/20/2025

 Carla Lewis

-Yeah.
 Hi, Phil.
-So certainly, costs are up, wage inflation.
+So certainly, you know, costs are up, wage inflation.
 We continue to want to pay good, fair wages to our employees.
-So we do have some wage inflation.
+So, you know, we do have some wage inflation.
 Some of our incentive comp is down because of the lower FIFO profitability that you talked about.
 We are always looking for ways to take some costs out.
-We do have some instances where we maybe have to carry a few more people to longer training time in general when we're bringing new employees on now.
-But all of our folks out in the field are looking at ways to potentially take cost out, but also at the same time, we need to retain our good employees who are trained, who know how to work safely in our environments.
-So we're reacting the best we can, but certainly there has been some inflationary increase.
+You know, we do have some instances where We maybe have to carry a few more people.
+It's a longer training time in general when we're bringing new employees on now.
+But all of our folks out in the field are looking at ways to potentially take costs out, but also at the same time, we need to retain our good employees who are trained, who know how to work safely in our environments, So, you know, we're reacting the best we can, but certainly there has been some inflationary increase.

 speaker